The Small Food Changes That Have The Power To Make A Huge Impact

 Over time, I started to make subtle changes and shifts in the food I consumed in very much a trial-and-error approach.
 I also watched the documentary Forks Over Knives in January 2014, and it was incredibly provocative for me, teaching me a great deal more about the value of a plant-based diet and inspiring me to start my own company, Purple Carrot, which is devoted to making plant-based meals accessible and easy for everyone.

 I learned all too well during my pharma days that there are so many people in the United States today who are chronically sick.
 Heart disease is America’s #1 killer, seventy percent of us are overweight or obese, and by 2030, more than half of us will be diabetic or pre-diabetic.
-Each of these three horrible health conditions could be treated effectively with a plant-based diet.
-But as I dug deeper into the data, I also gained new knowledge and a greater appreciation for the positive environmental impact that can comes from embracing even a part-time plant-based diet.
+Each of these three horrible health conditions could be treated with a plant-based diet.
+But as I dug deeper into the data, I also gained new knowledge and a greater appreciation for the positive environmental impact that can come from embracing even a part-time plant-based diet.
 Did you know that our society is so obsessed with super-sized hamburgers that we need to expand the number of cattle born each year, just so we can slaughter them for consumption?
 In fact, animal agriculture is the #1 leading cause of global warming—it’s even worse than all forms of transportation combined.
 Beyond that, the negative impact on soil, coupled with the toxic runoff to water supplies in largely rural impoverished communities causes even more health problems for innocent residents.

 I also developed a greater appreciation for the positive environmental impact that can comes from embracing even a part-time plant-based diet.